mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

   of the Mender server.
 This topic is covered separately in [the Enterprise part](enterprise) of the Production installation guide

 !!!
-If an `enterprise.yml` file exists in the `config` directory, this will automatically turn on Enterprise features in the backend service.
-Make sure that `enterprise.yml` does not exist unless you are planning on using the Mender Enterprise server.
+If an `enterprise.yml` file exists in the `config` directory, this will !!! automatically turn on Enterprise features in the backend service.
+If you !!! want to use the Open Source edition (not Enterprise), please remove !!! `enterprise.yml` from the `config` directory.

 At this point all changes should be committed to the repository:
 <!--AUTOMATION: execute=sed -i '0,/set-my-alias-here.com/s/set-my-alias-here.com/s3.docker.mender.io/' config/prod.yml -->